Cpcarino22/sportingbet_datascientest_project/edited Readme.md

 # Exploring Relevant Variable Combinations

-Based on your objective of beating bookmakers' algorithms on estimating the probability of a team winning a match,
+Based on your objective of beating bookmakers' algorithms on estimating the probability of a team winning a match.
 1. Tournament, Surface, and Round
 For the combination of Tournament, Surface, and Round, this would show how players perform on different surfaces across different rounds of a tournament.
 For example, could analyze how the performance of players varies between the early rounds and the later rounds, or how certain players perform better on certain surfaces in different rounds.
 This could potentially help in predicting which players might have an advantage in certain matchups.

 2. Location, Surface, and Round
 For the combination of Location, Surface, and Round, this would show how players perform on different surfaces across different locations.
 For example, could analyze how certain players perform better on grass surfaces in Europe versus grass surfaces in North America, or how players might perform differently on clay surfaces in South America versus clay surfaces in Europe.
 This could potentially help in predicting which players might have an advantage in certain matchups based on their past performances in similar conditions.

 3. Surface, Round, and Best of
 For the combination of Surface, Round, and Best of, this could potentially show how players perform under different conditions of a match.
 Best of determines how many sets are required to win the match, so this could help to understand how players might perform under pressure in a 3-set versus a 5-set match on different surfaces.
 It could also help to identify which players might have an advantage in shorter or longer matches on certain surfaces.